-The advantage of PPOs over indemnity plans is that dentists within the PPO network typically agree to accept lower fees for procedures, according to Ireland.
+The advantage of PPOs over indemnity plans is that dentists within the PPO network typically agree to accept lower fees for procedures.
 So, a crown that results in $500 in patient costs under an indemnity plan might mean $400 in out-of-pocket costs under a PPO plan.

 “That’s the advantage of any plan with a network — there’s a negotiated discount,” Ireland says.
 “You’re paying based on the discounted rate.
 The doctor can’t bill you for the difference.”